squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/shortcodes/haccordions.md

 Requirement: Optional
 ```

 This parameter is optional but you will almost certainly want to provide it.
-The horizontal accordion widget uses a fixed height which you should specify here.
+The horizontal accordion element uses a fixed height which you should specify here.

 **Accepted values:**